jeffreyguenther/shiro/README.md

 Getting Started
 ===============

 Shiro is implemented in Java.
-[Maven](http://maven.apache.org/) is used as the build system and dependency manager.
-The interpreter depends on [ANTLR 4.1](http://www.antlr.org/) to generate the parser, lexer and parse tree event listeners.
-The maven pom.xml file is setup to automatically generate the Java code at compile time.
-You can use maven from the commandline or use Netbeans or Eclipse, as both IDE's support maven projects.
+[Gradle](http://www.gradle.org/) is used as the build system and dependency manager.
+The interpreter depends on [ANTLR 4.1](http://www.antlr.org/) to generate the parser, lexer and parse tree event listeners. `build.gradle` is setup to automatically generate the Java code at compile time.
+You can use gradle from the commandline or use Netbeans or Eclipse, as both IDE's support gradle projects.

 You can build the Shiro interpreter using this command within the shiro subdirectory